 Yes!
 But you’ll need to cook each batch separately.

-Each serving is two egg bites, and it has 3 net carbs.
+Each serving has two egg bites, and it has 3 net carbs.

 Bacon, Cheese, and Onion Egg Bites